Isaac Hawkins Browne (coal owner): Employer and squire

 Browne took great interest in the affairs of the parish of Badger, as he was bound to do, since he had the right to nominate the incumbent: he did not present, as the advowson strictly belonged to the Crown.
-Thomas Hartshorn had been rector from 1753, succeeding his father in the post.
+Thomas Hartshorn had been rector from 1753, future his father in the post.
 For most of that time he held two prebends of St. Peter's Collegiate Church, Wolverhampton: rural Hatherton, near Cannock, and Monmore, which included the growing town of Bilston.
 At Badger, communion was celebrated only five times a year.
 In 1780, after the death of Hartshorn, Browne had James Chelsum, a minor scholar, installed.
 Two years later, Chelsum added to his benefice at Badger the rectory of Droxford in Hampshire, and a chaplaincy at Lathbury in Buckinghamshire.
 He also took on numerous preaching posts, publishing his sermons.
 Although Browne must initially have trusted Chelsum, he clearly became disenchanted and arranged for his departure in 1795.
 Chelsum retained his other benefices until he died insane in 1801.
-Browne nominated in his place William Smith, who turned out to be an exemplary pastor, devoted solely to the parish and never absent for more than two weeks.
+Browne nominated in his place William Smith, who upside-down out to be an exemplary pastor, devoted solely to the parish and never absent for more than two weeks.
 Browne rewarded him with the valuable right to nominate his own successor.